How To Meditate Better With Biohacking

-- Supporting your mitochondria helps deepen your meditation, and computer-assisted meditation can help you see (and hear!) what your brain is doing so that you can know for sure whether it’s working or not.
+• Supporting your mitochondria helps deepen your meditation, and computer-assisted meditation can help you see (and hear!) what your brain is doing so that you can know for sure whether it’s working or not.

-Mitochondria and meditation
+Mitochondria and Meditation

 Your mitochondria power everything, including your meditation.
 You may think of meditation as a time to turn off, but your neurons have an incredibly active role in getting your brain waves into the beneficial state of deep meditation.
-In order to do what they need to do, neurons burn through a ton of energy — that your mitochondria provides.
+In order to do what they need to do, neurons burn through a ton of energy — that your mitochondria provide.

 Avoid kryptonite (aka energy zappers)